8. The Digital Darśana: Celebrating Durgā Pūjā 2020 During the Pandemic

 Sapienza University, Rome

-Valeria Giampietri holds a master’s degree in south Asian studies from the Department ISO (Italian Institute of Oriental Studies), in Sapienza University, with a focus on language, literatures and cultures of Indian subcontinent.
+Valeria Giampietri is a Ph.D. candidate in Civilizations of Asia and Africa at Sapienza University of Rome, with a focus on language, literature and cultures of the Indian subcontinent.
 She has published essays and scientific articles in journals and collective volumes, reviews, and she has participated in conferences.
 Her research interests are ritual practices, gender, migration and transcultural studies.

 Randa Khalil [+-]